-We believe that based on our market, revenue and expense forecasts our existing cash and cash equivalents and the net proceeds from the sale of our SEN investment will be sufficient to satisfy our anticipated cash requirements at least through March 2010.
-If the downturn in the semicap industry continues into 2010 it could have a significant effect on our liquidity and our ability to continue in the future as a going concern.
+We believe that based on our current market, revenue and expense forecasts our existing cash and cash equivalents and the net proceeds from the sale of our SEN investment will be sufficient to satisfy our anticipated cash requirements at least through June 2010 and into the foreseeable future.
+However, if the downturn in the semicap industry continues into 2010 there could be a significant adverse effect on our liquidity and our ability to continue in the future as a going concern.